sandtechnology/ContainerMinecartEntityLoopFix/README.md

 [Server thread/WARN] [net.minecraft.world.server.ServerWorld/]: Trying to add entity with duplicated UUID cc604267-9eac-4b14-925c-786a0d622ea2.
 Existing minecraft:item#3599, new: minecraft:item#3796

 ```
-It's because the entity UUID used by minecraft is using insecure random, and it's seed is time based, so is the race for the entity created at the nearly same time.
+It's because the entity UUID used by minecraft is using insecure random, and it's seed is time based, so its uuid could be the same for the entites created at the nearly same time.

-This mod simply prevent it from dropping items when unloading such entity, but more case like that may happen in other mod, in this case, please report to it's author to let them fix it.
+This mod simply prevent it by stop dropping items when unloading such entity, but more case like that may happen in other mod entity, in this case, please report to it's author to let them fix it.